UPPS 04.04.14 - Staff Reduction in Force

 Sr. Reviewer: Assistant Vice President for Human Resources

-This UPPS describes the procedures for a reduction in force (RIF) for regular staff employees.
+This policy describes the procedures for a reduction in force (RIF) for regular staff employees.
 This policy does not apply to non-student, non-regular employees.

-The university will make reasonable accommodation in RIF decisions without regard to an employee’s race, color, sex, religion, national origin, age, sexual orientation, veteran’s status, physical or mental disability.
+The university will make RIF decisions without regard to an employee’s race, color, national origin, age, sex, religion, disability, veterans’ status, sexual orientation, gender identity, or gender expression.

 The university will not use a RIF as a substitute for terminating an employee for disciplinary reasons.

 The president must approve any action taken under this policy or any exception to this policy.

 Reduction in Force (RIF) – a reduction in the number of staff employees, as needed and directed by university administration.

 Re-hire – a competitive process in which the university re-hires a former employee following a RIF, under normal university posting procedures.

 Reassignment – a non-competitive offer to transfer an employee to a vacant position in lieu of a RIF termination.